cybozu-go/moco/docs/clustering.md

 It takes at least several seconds for a new primary to become writable.

 1. Make the primary instance `super_read_only=1`.
+2. Kill all existing connections except ones from `localhost` and ones for MOCO.
-2. Wait for a replica to catch up the executed GTID set of the primary instance.
+3. Wait for a replica to catch up the executed GTID set of the primary instance.
-3. Set `status.currentPrimaryIndex` to the replica's index.
+4. Set `status.currentPrimaryIndex` to the replica's index.
-4. If the old primary is Demoting, remove `moco.cybozu.com/demote` annotation from the Pod.
+5. If the old primary is Demoting, remove `moco.cybozu.com/demote` annotation from the Pod.

 #### Cloning